Skip to content

 logLevelFilters Array No Log level filtering

-globalContext NSDictionary No Add custom log tags, refer to here for adding rules
+globalContext NSDictionary No Add custom log tags, refer to here for rules

-logCacheLimitCount number No Maximum number of locally cached log entries [1000,), the larger the log, the greater the disk cache pressure, default 5000
+logCacheLimitCount number No Maximum local cache limit for log entries [1000,), larger logs mean higher disk cache pressure, default 5000

 Trace Configuration